Le Morne

 What and Why

-Le Morne is the peninsular area at the Southwestern tip of Mauritius, highlighted by a huge and steep 556-m monolith called Le Morne Brabant.
+Le Morne is the peninsular area at the Southwestern tip of Mauritius, highlighted by a huge and steep 556-m basaltic monolith called Le Morne Brabant.
 The peninsula is a representation of the history of slavery and its ultimate resistance.
-The peninsula was a major refuge or hiding place for Maroons and people who escaped slavery, when slaves were extenseively used for the sugar-cane industry.
-In fact Mauritius was notorious in being one of the main slave-trade epicentres.
+The peninsula was a major refuge or hiding place for Maroons and people who escaped slavery, when slaves were extensively used for the sugar-cane industry, as blogged in Port Louis.
+In fact Mauritius was notorious in being one of the main slave-trade epicentres, starting from the then under Dutch, French and then British colonial rule.
+The mountain’s steep cliffs and remote location made it an ideal hideout, allowing maroon communities to survive in isolation.
 Maroons are descendants of American Africans who formed settlements away from slavery.

 Abolitionism of slavery was formally enacted in Mauritius on the 1st February 1835 CE, and legend has it that a police expedition was dispatched to the peninsula to inform the Maroons of their freedom.
 However the arrival of the police at the base of the rock was misinterpreted by the Maroons as another new wave of arrest to be re-enslaved.
-The Maroons then scrambled up to the the summit of the rock and as the police approached, many elected to leap to deaths and committed suicide, rather than to be recaptured.
-Hence this rock becomes really a powerful icon of freedom and humanity against slavery and highlights the historical significance of slavery which shaped modern Mauritius.
+The Maroons panicked and then scrambled up to the summit of the rock and as the police approached, many elected to leap to deaths and commit suicide, rather than to be recaptured.
+Hence this rock becomes really a powerful and solemn icon of freedom and humanity against slavery and highlights the historical significance of slavery which shaped modern Mauritius.
+Though not fully verified by written historical records, this story is deeply embedded in the cultural consciousness of Mauritius.

-This is best summarised by an extract of the poem Le Morne, Territoire Marron! by Richard Sedley Assonne: 'There were hundreds of them, but my people the maroons chose the kiss of death over the chains of slavery'.
+This is best summarised by an extract of the poem Le Morne, Territoire Marron! by Richard Sedley Assonne: 'There were hundreds of them, but my people the maroons chose the kiss of death over the chains of slavery (Mauritian creole: Ti ena plizyer santenn, me mo pep bann maron inn swazir labous lamor, pa lannaz lesklavaz.)'.
 This extract is inscribed in the plaques of this UNESCO WHS.
+Le Morne is now a sacred site for Mauritian, especially for the descendants of enslaved and indentured labourers.
+It is central not only to the abolition of slavery, but to the overall Mauritian identity and collective memory.
+It also serves as a beacon to honour ancestors who fought for dignity and liberation for the country, bridging the diverse cultural and ethnic backgrounds of Mauritian society.

 Toponymy

 Le Morne is simply the old French word for a small hill.
-Coincidentally the French word morne also means mourn, corresponding to an earlier Dutch name Triest for the mount, meaning sadness.
-How this name started is untraceable, but this is certainly nothing to do with slavery as this name precedes abolitionism in Mauritius.
+Coincidentally the French word 'morne' also means 'mourn', corresponding to an earlier Dutch name Triest for the mount, meaning 'sadness'.
+How this name started is untraceable, but this has certainly nothing to do with slavery as this name way precedes abolitionism in Mauritius.

 See